Moving Away from WSUS Patch Management in Remote Working Environments

 As an on-premises solution, WSUS is poorly placed to serve remote workforces and dynamic IT environments.
 It is isolated, doesn’t scale well, and is unable to deal with remote endpoint management and security.

-With a cloud-based platform for automated patch management, IT staff can deploy Windows patches from anywhere.
+With a cloud-based platform for automated patch management, IT staff can install Windows updates remotely on thousands of endpoints simultaneously.
 It doesn’t matter where your employees’ devices are located or how many endpoints need to be protected.
-Here are some of the other benefits:
+Here are some other benefits: